 Information for All Health Care Professionals who Provide Treatment to Patients with a Metal-on-Metal Hip Implant

-- Based on these limited number of case reports in published literature, the true incidence or prevalence of adverse systemic effects from MoM hip implants is not known at this time.
+Based on these limited number of case reports in published literature, the true incidence or prevalence of adverse systemic or local effects from MoM hip implants is not known at this time.

-- A patient with systemic symptoms and a MoM hip implant is more likely to visit his or her general practitioner or medical specialist rather than his or her orthopaedic surgeon, it is imperative that all health care providers be aware of the potential role of metal ions during their evaluation of their patients with MoM hip implants
+A symptomatic patient with MoM hip implant may be more likely to visit his or her general practitioner or medical specialist rather than his or her orthopaedic surgeon.
+It is imperative that all health care providers be aware of the potential role of metal ions during their evaluation of their patients with MoM hip implants

-- At the current time, the FDA believes there is not enough evidence in the U.S. demonstrating a correlation between a metal ion level and the presence of localized lesions, clinical outcomes and/or the need for revision surgery.
+At the current time, is not enough evidence in the U.S. demonstrating a correlation between a metal ion level in isolation and the presence of localized lesions, clinical outcomes and/or the need for revision surgery.

-- If the patient’s systemic findings are thought to be related to the MoM hip implant, the patient should follow-up with his or her orthopaedic surgeon to determine the appropriate course of action.
+If the patient's local or systemic findings are thought to be related to the MoM hip implant, the patient should follow-up with his or her orthopaedic surgeon to determine the appropriate course of action.